gridap/GridapPardiso.jl/README.md

 **GridPardiso** itself is installed when you add and use it into another project.

-Please, ensure that your system fulfill the requirements.

-To include into your project form Julia REPL, use the following commands:
+First, ensure that your system fulfill the requirements (see instructions below).
+Only after these steps, to include into your project form Julia REPL, use the following commands:

 ```
 pkg> add GridapPardiso
 julia> using GridapPardiso
 ```

-If, for any reason, you need to manually build the project, write down the following commands in Julia REPL:
+If, for any reason, you need to manually build the project (e.g., you added the project with the wrong environment resulting a build that fails, you have fixed the environment and want to re-build the project), write down the following commands in Julia REPL:
 ```
 pkg> add GridapPardiso
 pkg> build GridPardiso